Baseline Funding stream

 - Maximum Federal Contributions from all sources are equal to Maximum Program Contributions.

 - Notwithstanding the above, under all components, for projects receiving funding through the Canada Community-Building Fund (CCBF) or the Canada Mortgage and Housing Corporation (CMHC), the CCBF and CMHC portions of funding may bring the maximum federal contribution up to 100%.
-For projects with Canada Infrastructure Bank (CIB) involvement, the CIB portion of funding may also bring the maximum federal contribution up to 100%.
+For projects with Canada Infrastructure Bank (CIB) involvement, the CIB portion of funding may also bring the Maximum Federal Contribution up to 100%.

 Requirements and commitments